nurxx/iris-data-analysis/README.md

-# R project for Statistics and Probabalities 2019-2020 course at FMI, Sofia University
+# R project for Statistics and Probabilities 2019-2020 course at FMI, Sofia University